 Trends and Latest Developments in LSAT Scoring

 The LSAT has undergone several changes in recent years, reflecting ongoing efforts to improve the fairness and accuracy of the test.
-One significant change was the elimination of the Logic Games section, which was replaced with an additional Logical Reasoning section.
+Worth adding: one significant change was the elimination of the Logic Games section, which was replaced with an additional Logical Reasoning section.
 This change was made in response to concerns about the accessibility and fairness of the Logic Games section, particularly for test-takers with certain learning disabilities.

 The transition to LSAT Writing as a remotely proctored, unscored section also represents a significant change.
 This format allows test-takers to complete the writing sample at their convenience, within a specified timeframe, and provides law schools with a standardized measure of their writing abilities.

-In addition, the LSAC has made efforts to provide more comprehensive information about the LSAT scoring system, including detailed score reports that show how test-takers performed on each section of the test.
+On top of that, the LSAC has made efforts to provide more comprehensive information about the LSAT scoring system, including detailed score reports that show how test-takers performed on each section of the test.
 This information can be helpful for identifying areas of strength and weakness and for developing targeted study plans.

 Tips and Expert Advice for LSAT Preparation